-- Coloured local add/drop: an MD-ROADM with a coloured local add/drop feature is able to add/drop an optical channel with a specific wavelength. - Colourless local add/drop: an MD-ROADM with a colourless local add/drop feature is able to add/drop an optical channel with any supported wavelength.
+- Coloured local add/drop: an MD-ROADM which features coloured local add/drop ports, is able to add/drop an optical channel with a specific wavelength to one of those ports. - Colourless and fixed grid local add/drop: an MD-ROADM which features one or more colourless local add/drop ports, is able to add/drop a fixed grid optical channel with any supported wavelength to any of those ports. - Colourless and flexible grid local add/drop: an MD-ROADM which features one or more colourless local add/drop ports, is able to add/drop a flexible grid optical channel with any supported wavelength to any of those ports.